wuxmax/dtw-mean-optimization/README.md

-# Comparison of Gradient-based Optimization Methods for theTime Series Sample Mean Problem in DTW Space
+# Comparison of Gradient-based Optimization Methods for the Time Series Sample Mean Problem in DTW Space

 The program contained in this repository realizes the experiments described in the [respective paper](docs/paper.pdf).